tonytvo/refactoring-snippets/README.md

   - when should you refactor?
   - did you feel safe when you refactor? would you work differently if you didn't have fast, reliable test?

-Feedback
-- more interactive, more slides, where it easier to retain
-- golden master (easier to grasp)
-- draw pictures for each of the refactoring method.
-- focus introduce indirection steps that move the implementation details up the call stack.
-- ask 1 questions if only has 5 mins left.
-- explain domain vocabulary depends on the audience.
-- if you watch yourself give a talk, pay attention to "that could have been better"
 # References
 - https://github.com/codecop/dependency-breaking-katas
 - https://tonytvo.github.io/what-simple-way-share-learn-refactor/